An overview of the most well-known and popular features in Windows 11.

 • Graphics: DirectX 12 compatible

-Use the PC Health Check tool from Microsoft to see if your PC is compatible:
+Use the PC Health Check tool from Microsoft to verify if your PC is compatible:

 Download PC Health Check:Microsoft’s official page